 Your child’s welfare is of paramount importance to us.
 It is our statutory duty of care to safeguard your child.
 We will also seek external support if we have any concerns about your child, and in some instances, this may mean that we consult with other agencies before we contact you.

-The Birmingham Safeguarding Children Board has laid down the procedures we follow.
+The Birmingham Safeguarding Children Partnership has laid down the procedures we follow.
 If you want to know more about this procedure, please speak to the Headteacher, an SLT member, or a DSL.

 At SS John and Monica's, we are committed to safeguarding and promoting the welfare of children, and we expect all staff, governors, parents, volunteers and visitors to share in this commitment.

-If you want to know more about this procedure or you have a concern about a child, please speak to the Headteacher, Mrs M Elliott (Designated Safeguarding Lead), Mr Ullah, the Deputy Headteacher, Mrs Riches, Miss Millar, Mrs Nicholls (SENCO), and Mrs Ali, who are all Deputy Designated Safeguarding Leads (DDSLs).
+If you want to know more about this procedure or you have a concern about a child, please speak to the Headteacher, Mrs M Elliott (Designated Safeguarding Lead), Mr Ullah, the Deputy Headteacher, Mrs Riches, Mrs Doyle, Mrs Nicholls (SENCO), and Mrs Ali, who are all Deputy Designated Safeguarding Leads (DDSLs).
+A DSL or DDSL is available on site.
+In exceptional circumstances where the DSL or DDSL's may not be on site, at least one will be available via telephone/video conference.

 Children's Advice & Support Service

-The Children's Advice and Support Service (CASS) provides a single point of contact for professionals and public members who want to access support or raise concerns about a child.
+The Children's Advice and Support Service (CASS) provides a single point of contact for professionals and members of the public seeking support or raising concerns about a child.

 We want to keep all children and young people in Birmingham safe from harm.
-If you are concerned about a child, please contact CASS, who will listen, assess your concerns, and take action if the child is at risk.
+If you are concerned about a child, please contact CASS, which will listen to your concerns, assess them, and take action if the child is at risk.

 Contact details